TiesWestendorp/mathematical-optimization-workshop/cutting-stock/README.md

 | 360          | 610    |
 | 450          | 97     |

-Out of raws of length 1000.

 There are multiple ways to cut the raw material.
 One such way is by cutting it into seven finals of length 140, resulting in a waste of 20.
 Another way is to cut it into two finals of length 140 and two finals of length 360 resulting in a waste of 0.
 Each possible pattern is generated through the given method `patterns`.

 Exercises:
  1. What is the minimum number of raws that are required to be able to fulfill the order?
 How should those raws be cut?
-Write an ILP program using `scipy.optimize`.
+Write an [ILP program](https://en.wikipedia.org/wiki/Integer_programming) using [`scipy.optimize.linprog`](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.linprog.html).
 Hint: how much raws are cut according to each pattern?
  2. Rather than minimizing the number of used raws, how do we minimize the produced waste while still fulfilling the order?
 How should the raws be cut?
 Alter your previous program to account for this.
  3. While minimizing waste, we favoured overproducing finals over creating waste.
 (So we probably often chose to produce according to the pattern with zero waste without much other considerations.)
 In reality, however, overproduced finals are also undesirable (though not as undesirable as waste), since they need to be stored until a new order comes in where they can be used.
 Let's consider overproduced finals to be as bad as half their length in waste, e.g. a single overproduced final of length 14 counts as a waste of 7.
 Alter your previous program to account for this.